Understanding People Search Services in England

 Expand your search through:

-- Professional networking sites (Websites like LinkedIn where people create professional profiles, detailing their work experience, education, skills, and connections.
-Expect to find career histories, professional endorsements, and contact information.)
+- Professional networking sites (Websites like LinkedIn where people create profiles, detailing their work experience, education, skills, and connections.
+Expect to find career histories, endorsements, and contact information.)

 - Social media platforms (Websites and apps like Facebook, Twitter, Instagram, etc., where people share personal information, photos, videos, and opinions.
 Expect to find personal details, interests, social connections, and public posts.)